monokrome/tensorflow/tensorflow/docs_src/get_started/get_started.md

 # Tensors

 The central unit of data in TensorFlow is the **tensor**.
-A tensor consists of a set of primitive values shaped into an array of any number of dimensions.
+A tensor consists of a grouping of primitive values shaped into an array of any number of dimensions.
 A tensor's **rank** is its number of dimensions.
 Here are some examples of
 tensors: